sabeydeedaya/docs/src/pages/organic-search/spotlight.md

 Content can be added to Spotlight search by using the `BranchUniversalObject`.
 We'd recommend that you put this on every page that renders a piece of content for your users.
 This way, a user could rediscover a previous thing that they had viewed.

-First, define the content that you'd like to be listed by customizing the `BranchUniversalObject`.
-We'd recommend that you do this in `viewDidLoad`
+First, define the content that you'd like to have listed by describing it with a `BranchUniversalObject`.
+We'd recommend that you do as early as possible, in `viewDidLoad`.

+Then call the `registerView` method on your `BranchUniversalObject`.
+You will want to do this every single time a user views a page in your app, so we recommend putting this in `viewDidAppear`, which means you must initialize the Branch Universal Object with all appropriate metadata before `viewDidAppear`.

 - *Swift 3*

     ```swift
+    // Describe your content with a BranchUniversalObject:
     let branchUniversalObject: BranchUniversalObject = BranchUniversalObject(canonicalIdentifier: "item/12345")
     branchUniversalObject.title = "My Content Title"
     branchUniversalObject.contentDescription = "My Content Description"